cmonty/braintree_ruby_examples/README.md

 A Rails example of creating one time transactions using the Braintree transparent redirect API.
 See rails_tr_checkout/README for instructions on running the example.

+## rails3_tr_checkout

+A Rails 3 example of creating one time transactions using the Braintree transparent redirect API.
+See rails3_tr_checkout/README for instructions on running the example.